The Ecosystem as a Foundation

 Founder nlmtd

-Pieter Paul van Oerle is the founder of nlmtd and an expert in ecosystemic innovation.
-With his background in business economics and over twenty years of experience, he helps organizations become future-proof by developing innovation programs within the (tech) ecosystem.
-Pieter Paul focuses on value creation that contributes to the customer, society, and the planet.
+Pieter Paul van Oerle is the founder of nlmtd and an expert in ecosystem innovation.
+With a background in business economics and over twenty years of experience, he helps organizations become future-ready by developing innovation programs in collaboration with the technology ecosystem.
+Pieter Paul is dedicated to creating value that benefits customers, society, and the planet.

 Share this article

-With his “3% R&D action plan,” Minister Vincent Karremans of Economic Affairs aims to ensure the Netherlands invests sufficiently in innovation.
-He outlines a list of nine actions to address faltering innovation.
-TNO also recently launched an advisory report to work on High-Tech Megaclusters.
+Minister Vincent Karremans of Economic Affairs wants to ensure that the Netherlands invests sufficiently in innovation with his “3% R&D Action Plan.”
+In it, he outlines nine actions to address faltering innovation.
+TNO also recently launched a proposal to work on High-Tech Megaclusters.

 BNR invited me to discuss how a strong cluster can be realized more quickly.
-It was a stimulating conversation with John van Schagen and Patrick van der Pijl – focusing on the different types of ecosystems and clusters that exist, the power of public spending as a driver of innovation, and concrete examples of clusters that are already strong, such as Brainport and Wageningen, and clusters that can develop further, such as those around Lelystad Airport (Sustainable Aviation and Energy Transition) or around Noordwijk (Space).
+It turned into a great conversation with John van Schagen and Patrick van der Pijl, covering the different types of ecosystems and clusters that exist, the power of public spending as a driver of innovation, and concrete examples of clusters that are already strong, such as Brainport and Wageningen, as well as clusters with further growth potential, such as those around Lelystad Airport (Sustainable Aviation and Energy Transition) and Noordwijk (Space).

-We will discuss the value of developing with a “dual-use” mindset, where government and defense can place orders in the market that can create value in other industries as well as value for defense.
+In doing so, we discussed the value of developing with a “dual use” mindset, where government and defense can issue assignments to the market that create value for both other industries and defense itself.

-I believe that in the Netherlands we have the knowledge and skills to accelerate the development of more Sustainable Megaclusters.
-The urgency is great.
-We can prove that a sustainable and innovative economy will safeguard our independence from other geographies. political players can reduce and form the basis for an economic transformation that can develop without exceeding the Earth’s carrying capacity.
-Taking into account planetary, ecological boundaries.
+I believe that in the Netherlands, we possess the knowledge and expertise to develop more sustainable megaclusters rapidly.
+The urgency is high.
+We can demonstrate that a sustainable and innovative economy can reduce our dependence on other geopolitical players and form the foundation for an economic transformation that develops without exceeding the planet’s carrying capacity, one that respects planetary and ecological boundaries.

-Europe must strengthen its position with targeted measures.
-Looking at the lessons learned from Ukraine, we see six concrete actions that will enable us to develop a strong, innovative, and future-proof mega-cluster within a few months.
+Europe must strengthen its position with targeted steps.
+Examining the lessons from Ukraine, we identify six concrete actions that can help develop a strong, innovative, and future-proof megacluster within just a few months.

-2. Defining key challenges with large organizations – Governments, ministries, defense organizations, and leading companies must jointly identify the key challenges.
-Which problem areas offer the greatest opportunity for progress?
-Consider cybersecurity, defense technology, space, autonomous systems, smart materials, energy independence, and advanced manufacturing processes.
+2. Define key challenges with major organizations – Governments, ministries, defense, and leading companies must jointly identify the most pressing challenges.
+Which problem areas offer the most significant opportunities for progress?
+Consider cybersecurity, defense technology, space exploration, autonomous systems, innovative materials, energy independence, and advanced manufacturing processes.

-3. Accelerating innovative ecosystems – Clusters thrive when businesses, knowledge institutions, and governments collaborate intensively.
-By launching innovation hubs with direct access to funding and regulations that encourage experimentation, innovations can get off the ground much faster.
+3. Accelerate the development of innovative ecosystems – Clusters thrive when companies, knowledge institutions, and governments collaborate closely.
+By launching innovation hubs with direct access to funding and regulation that encourages experimentation, innovations can take off much faster.

-5. Accelerated validation of new products and services – By quickly and iteratively testing new services and products in collaboration with partners and clients, we can quickly validate which solutions are most effective.
-This accelerates the innovation cycle and prevents lengthy development processes without market validation.
+5. Validate new products and services faster – By quickly and iteratively testing new services and products with partners and clients, we can validate which solutions are most effective in a short time.
+This speeds up the innovation cycle and prevents lengthy development tracks without market validation.

-6. Intensifying cooperation within Europe – Finally, a strong European partnership is needed to deploy these technologies widely and scale them up.
-This will create a resilient and self-sufficient technological base in Europe.
+6. Intensify collaboration within Europe – Ultimately, Europe must establish robust cooperation to deploy and scale these technologies more widely.
+This will create a resilient and self-sufficient technological foundation for Europe.

 Conclusion

-The geopolitical situation creates an urgent need to rapidly develop strong, innovative clusters.
+The geopolitical situation creates an urgency to develop strong, innovative clusters rapidly.
 This requires strategic choices, intensive collaboration, and decisive action.

-Clear choices must be made about which clusters will receive additional attention in each country.
-Then, just like in Ukraine, we can make a quantum leap forward within a few years, strengthening both our security and our economic development.
+Clear choices must be made about which clusters deserve extra attention in each country.
+Then, just as in Ukraine, we can make a giant leap forward within a few years, strengthening both our security and our economic development.

-The opportunity is now before us.
-If Europe seizes this opportunity, it can become a powerful, autonomous player in the future global order.
-Therefore, I conclude with an appeal:
+The opportunity is within reach.
+If Europe seizes it, it can become a powerful, autonomous player in the future world order.
+That is why I conclude with a call to action:

-“Let us take action and join forces to accelerate our strategic independence!”
+"Let’s take action and join forces to rapidly strengthen our strategic independence!"

 Meer inspiratie